cziqin/Automated_Stepsizes/README.md

   <img src="./figures/cifar10.png" alt="Fig5" width="900">
 </div>

-- Fig. a and Fig. b show the training-loss and (top-1) test-accuracy evolution of Algorithm 3 with Q=1, Algorithm 3 with Q=10, DADAM, DAMSGrad, and DSGD-N over 70 epochs, respectively.
+- Fig. a and Fig. b show the training-loss and (top-1) test-accuracy evolution of Algorithm 3 with Q=1, Algorithm 3 with Q=10, DADAM, DAMSGrad, and DSGD-N over $70$ epochs, respectively.
 The shaded area represents the 95% confidence interval.
 These results demonstrate that that Algorithm 3 with Q=1 (corresponding to Algorithm 1 using noisy rather than exact gradients) achieves a lower training loss and a higher test accuracy compared with DADAM, DAMSGrad, and DSGD-Nesterov's momentum even without any parameter tuning.
 - Fig. c and Fig. d show the average stepsize (of $5$ agents) in the five algorithms.
 The error bar in scatter plot represents standard deviation.
 Box plots show the median, 1st and 3rd quartiles, and 5th to 95th percentiles.
 P-values were calculated via one-way analysis of variance (ANOVA) with Tukey's multiple comparison test.
 - Fig. e shows the comparison results of Algorithm 3 with ATC-DIGing (with $\eta=0.02$) and DSGD (with $\eta=10^{-4}$) in terms of communication rounds.
 The result demonstrate that Algorithm 3 with Q=15 dramatically reduces communication overhead and speeds up convergence (as shown in the yellow curve in Fig. 5e, Algorithm 3 with Q=15 reaches a 0.7 test accuracy using only 200 communication rounds, whereas Algorithm 3 with Q=1 requires over 1000 communication rounds to achieve the same level of test accuracy.
 - Fig. f shows the (top-1) test-accuracy evolution of Algorithm 3 under different numbers of asynchronous-parallel-update iterations in terms of communication rounds.
 The result indicates that too large Q will compromise convergence accuracy, and hence, choosing an appropriate Q is important for an asynchronous-parallel-update algorithm in CNN training.

-> Note: All experimental results (including training loss, test accuracy, average stepsizes, etc.) will be automatically saved as `.csv` files in the `./Neural_networks/results` directory.
+> Note: All experimental results (e.g., training loss, test accuracy, average stepsizes, etc.) will be automatically saved as `.csv` files in the `./Neural_networks/results` directory.

 ### ImageNet
-1. You can use the following command to execute Algorithm 3 for the conventional neural network (CNN) training task on the ImageNet dataset:
+1. You can use the following command to execute Algorithm 3 for the conventional neural network (CNN) training task on the "ImageNet" dataset:
    ```shell
    python main.py --test_num 0 --epochs 20 --batch_size 128 --dataset 'imagenet'
    ```